anima-wg/brski-cloud/anima-brski-cloud.md

     |--------------------->|                          |
 ~~~

-The process starts, in step 1, when the Pledge establishes a Mutual TLS channel with the Cloud RA using artifacts created during the manufacturing process of the Pledge.
+The process starts, in step 1, when the Pledge establishes a Mutual TLS channel with the Cloud Registrar using artifacts created during the manufacturing process of the Pledge.

-In step 2, the Pledge sends a voucher request to the Cloud RA.
+In step 2, the Pledge sends a voucher request to the Cloud Registrar.

 The Cloud Registrar determines pledge ownership lookup as outlined in {{pledgeOwnershipLookup}}, and determines the owner Registrar domain.
-In step 3, the Cloud RA redirects the pledge to the owner Registrar domain.
+In step 3, the Cloud Registrar redirects the pledge to the owner Registrar domain.

 Steps 4 and onwards follow the standard BRSKI flow.
 The pledge establishes a provisional TLS connection with the owner Registrar, and sends a voucher request to the owner Registrar.